Erlend-Ranheim/VoxelFruitNinja/README.md

 A real-time voxel renderer implementing a Fruit Ninja-inspired game using OpenGL 4.3 compute shaders and ray casting.

+Fully implemented using C++ for logic and GLSL for shaders.

 Video of game running below:

 https://github.com/user-attachments/assets/94062a7d-fc56-450e-a70f-853becfe148d